janlauber/bachelor-thesis/chapters/introduction.typ

 = Introduction
-The increasing complexity and essential nature of open-source software (OSS) in the modern technology landscape have highlighted the need for simplified deployment and management solutions.
-Amidst a myriad of frameworks and applications, developers and organizations face significant challenges in deploying, managing, and scaling OSS.
-This thesis introduces a novel One-Click Deployment system designed to address these challenges, leveraging the power of Kubernetes and cutting-edge development practices to offer a streamlined, efficient, and user-friendly deployment experience.
+Deploying and managing open-source software (OSS) has become increasingly complex, especially with the rise of Kubernetes, a powerful but often challenging tool for container orchestration.
+This thesis introduces the One-Click Deployment system, designed to make Kubernetes more accessible and straightforward for users of all technical backgrounds.

 == Background and Context
-Open-source software has become a cornerstone of innovation, offering a wealth of resources for building complex and reliable systems.
-However, the deployment and management of OSS remain daunting tasks for many, often requiring specialized knowledge and significant effort.
-The One-Click Deployment project emerges in response to this, aiming to democratize access to OSS by simplifying its deployment and management, thus fostering broader adoption and innovation.
+Open-source software is a cornerstone of modern technology, driving innovation and providing essential tools for building robust systems.
+However, the complexity of deploying and managing these tools can be a significant barrier, particularly with Kubernetes.
+While Kubernetes offers powerful features for container management, its steep learning curve can be intimidating.
+The One-Click Deployment project aims to democratize Kubernetes by simplifying its deployment and management processes, making these advanced capabilities available to everyone, from beginners to experienced developers.

 == Problem Statement
-The deployment and ongoing management of OSS are fraught with complexities, from setting up environments and dependencies to ensuring secure, scalable, and efficient operation.
-These challenges can deter the use of OSS, especially among smaller organizations and individual developers who may lack the resources for intricate deployment strategies.
-This thesis identifies and addresses these barriers, proposing a solution that encapsulates the complexity of deployment and management processes.
+The deployment and management of OSS using Kubernetes involve numerous challenges, such as setting up environments, managing dependencies, and ensuring security and scalability.
+These tasks often require specialized knowledge, which can limit the use of Kubernetes to larger organizations with dedicated resources.
+Smaller teams and individual developers may find these complexities overwhelming, hindering their ability to leverage the full potential of Kubernetes.
+This thesis addresses these barriers by presenting a solution that simplifies the deployment and management processes.

 == Objectives of the Study
-The primary objective of this study is to design, develop, and evaluate the One-Click Deployment system, focusing on:
+The main objectives of this study are to design, develop, and evaluate the One-Click Deployment system, focusing on:
-- Simplifying the deployment process of OSS to a single click, regardless of the underlying technologies.
+- Simplifying the Kubernetes deployment process to a single click, making it accessible to users regardless of their technical expertise.
-- Enabling seamless management and scaling of OSS deployments within a Kubernetes @Kubernetes ecosystem.
+- Enabling easy management and scaling of OSS deployments within a Kubernetes ecosystem.
-- Assessing the impact of the One-Click Deployment system on the adoption and utilization of OSS.
+- Assessing the impact of the One-Click Deployment system on the adoption and utilization of Kubernetes.
-- Gathering feedback from users and organizations to refine and enhance the system's capabilities.
+- Collecting feedback from users to refine and enhance the system's features continuously.
-- Identifying opportunities for future research and development in the field of OSS deployment and management.
+- Identifying opportunities for future research and development in Kubernetes deployment and management.

 == Thesis Structure

 This thesis is structured as follows:
 - *Chapter 1: Introduction* - Sets the stage by outlining the context, challenges, and objectives.
-- *Chapter 2: Literature Review* - Examines existing literature on OSS deployment challenges and solutions, highlighting gaps the One-Click Deployment system aims to fill.
+- *Chapter 2: Analysis of the Current Landscape and Challenges* - Provides an in-depth analysis of the current OSS deployment landscape, highlighting challenges and gaps that the One-Click Deployment system aims to address.
 - *Chapter 3: Methodology* - Describes the research and development methodologies employed to create the One-Click Deployment system.
 - *Chapter 4: System Design and Implementation* - Details the architectural design, technical stack, and implementation specifics of the One-Click Deployment system.
 - *Chapter 5: Implementation* - Discusses the backend, frontend, and integration strategies of the One-Click Deployment system.